James-Steenburg/Rocket-Calendar/README.md

 # Rocket Calendar

-Rocket Calendar is a hobby project created in C# using WPF, MVVM architecture, and .NET 8.
+Rocket Calendar is a hobby project created in C# using WPF UI, MVVM architecture, and .NET 8.
 It serves as a versatile desktop application tailored for fantasy world-building enthusiasts, particularly beneficial for Dungeons and Dragons campaigns and similar realms of imagination.

 ## Features